jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 The above demonstrate numbers, basic math, order of operations with parentheses (this will apply to more than just math), and the assignment and use of variables.

+---

+> **Captain's Log: Command Line Interpreter**

+> Our scientists have discovered how to access the Command Line Interpreter (iex) that this manuscript speaks of.

+> At first we thought that we had forever trapped out computers in the interpreter, but we eventually discovered that we could exit by hitting Ctrl + C twice in a row.
+This is good for when you're done, or if you get the interpreter into a weird state you don't understand.

+> Exiting and re-entering also solved another mystery- the numbers in the interpreter prompt.
+A few more superstitious in our crew thought them at first some sort of sinister countdown, but they are simply the number of lines since the interpreter started.

+---

 ## Interpreter Exercises

-What is displayed when you type each of these into the command line?
+What is displayed when you type each of these into the command line interpreter?
 After thinking about it, test your answer.

 1. `2 * 10`
 2. `(2 * 10) + 3`